 A big drop in the economy tends to exacerbate the weakness of those living in more tenuous conditions and tends to create more social conflict, which was already in abundance before the crisis.

 As a whole, “financial people” think differently from central bankers.
 While central bankers tend to focus on variables like employment and business investment, financial types focus on debt, asset prices, and cash flow and have views that are more closely molded by trading experience rather than formal economics training.

-Fed officials, on the other hand, see low levels of unemployment.
+Fed officials, on the other hand, saw low levels of unemployment.
 In the context of the Fed’s statutory dual mandate of maximum unemployment and price stability, traditional economists are likely to lean heavily on the academic catechism of low unemployment presenting upside risks to inflation.
-(The theory behind this is that workers have bargaining power to increase wages in a tight labor market.
-This causes firms to increase the prices of goods and services and pass off most of the resultant higher labor costs to consumers, stoking inflation.)
-Higher rates discourage credit creation at the margin and help to cool down an economy.
-As a result, most FOMC members view rates as mostly holding steady or down 25-50 basis points by the end of 2019.

-Sometimes, some market commentators will make the shoddy argument that central banks should strive to move rates higher such that they have “more ammunition” in the next downturn.
-This is nonetheless poor logic because tightening policy is not some costless thing.
+Sometimes, some market commentators will make the unconvincing argument that central banks should strive to move rates higher such that they have “more ammunition” in the next downturn.
+This is nonetheless poor logic because tightening policy is not a costless thing.